Refocus on promotional mix over price to win back customer loyalty

 By Ed Betts, General Manager – Retail Lead Europe at Retail Express

 Grocery price inflation has hit a record high, resulting in the prediction that households will face an extra £788 on their annual shopping bill.
-Worried customers have already made adjustments to shopping patterns and cut back spending.
+Worried customers have already made adjustments to shopping patterns and cut back on spending.
 For retail businesses, the financial squeeze caused by product and supply chain pressures means that cutting prices is challenging, yet they are under significant pressure to attract and retain customers.

 Many retailers will be watching the activities of the deep discounters with keen interest, particularly as January figures showed one achieving sales 26.9% higher year on year and another recording a 24.1% jump putting its market share at 7.1% according to Kantar data.
 Amid record inflation, supermarkets continue to search for alternative ways to offer customers value with a pronounced shift in focus to everyday low pricing (EDLP), comprising price matching and loyalty scheme incentives to help shoppers save.

 But it is notable that the proportion of spending on promotions has recently fallen to its lowest level since 2008.
-With product margins so tight and little wiggle room on price discounts, retailers need to be creative and reconsider a broader, more strategic promotional mix to maximise visibility and maintain margins across the category.
+With tight product margins and little wiggle room on price discounts, retailers need to be creative and reconsider a broader, more strategic promotional mix to maximise visibility and maintain margins across the category.
 For those not looking to position themselves on price discounts alone, creating a buzz beyond price will be key.
 But which products, where and when?

 Promotion beyond price